lucasrangit/google-podcasts-export-opml/README.md

 1. Lookups RSS feeds using https://api.podcastindex.org/ .
 1. Output an OPML.

+P.S.
+ChatGPT was used to implement this solution (see https://sharegpt.com/c/r8XNKlj).

 ## Podcast Index API

 A free https://podcastindex.org/ API key is required to perform the podcast title to RSS feed lookup.